pcaversaccio/createx/README.md

 Factory smart contract to make easier and safer usage of the [`CREATE`](https://www.evm.codes/#f0?fork=shanghai) and [`CREATE2`](https://www.evm.codes/#f5?fork=shanghai) EVM opcodes as well as of [`CREATE3`](https://github.com/ethereum/EIPs/pull/3171)-based (i.e. without an initcode factor) contract creations.

 > The [`CreateX`](./src/CreateX.sol) contract should be considered as maximally extensible.
 Be encouraged to build on top of it!
+The Solidity-based interface can be found [here](./src/ICreateX.sol).

 - [`CreateX` – A Trustless, Universal Contract Deployer](#createx--a-trustless-universal-contract-deployer)
   - [Available Versatile Functions](#available-versatile-functions)